Email Security and Authentication

 Post Image

 Yes, it’s yet another email acronym to add to your repertoire.
-We’re here to explain what ARC is and why it matters—in plain English, we promise.
+We’re here to answer the question, ‘What is ARC in email?’ and explain why it matters.

 The problem with indirect mail flow

-To fully understand ARC, we must understand the problem it solves.
+To fully understand email ARC, we must understand the problem it solves.

 Let’s talk email authentication.
 Email authentication is vital to protect senders and subscribers against spoofing and phishing attacks—which are on the rise worldwide.

-SPF and DKIM are two primary authentication protocols that help validate incoming mail.
+Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) are two primary authentication protocols that help validate incoming mail.
 However, these protocols contain various weaknesses and don’t provide enough protection for senders and subscribers on their own.

-About a decade ago, DMARC was developed to add an additional layer of protection to SPF and DKIM.
+About a decade ago, Domain-based Message Authentication, Reporting, and Conformance (DMARC) was developed to add an additional layer of protection to SPF and DKIM.
 DMARC allows senders and domain owners to give clear guidelines for receiving email servers on how to treat incoming emails that fail SPF and/or DKIM authentication checks.

 One tiny problem with DMARC?
 It assumes that emails remain totally unchanged throughout the deployment process.